nguyenpham/FelicityEgtb/docs/BoardIndex.md

 Index
 =====
 Each chessboard position on endgames could be represented by a unique index/key.
-It is an (64-bit) integer number.
+It is a (64-bit) integer number.

 For a given chess position we can calculate its index from sub-indexes of its chess pieces.
-In the simplest way we can use the location of a piece as a sub-index.
+In the simplest way, we can use the location of a piece as a sub-index.
 For example, in chess, a King can stay in any cell from 0 to 63 and we use that number as its sub-index:

 ```
  0,  1,  2,  3,  4,  5,  6,  7,